sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Sigma: Source Data
 Duration: 20

 Now that we have a connection (with write access) to data, we want to filter for the records that the marketing campaign wants to target.
-We then want to provide marketing a way triage the data further by augmenting the source data with additional information.
+We then want to provide marketing a way to triage the data further by augmenting the source data with additional information.

 Click `+ Create new` and select `Workbook`: